Minors Protection

 With a Brown Workday Account

-• Individuals with a Brown Workday account should complete the training in Workday.
+• Individuals with a Brown Workday account can complete the training in Workday.

 Without a Brown Workday Account